 - Do you have any upcoming events that would require extensive time away from work?

-If you unsure whether a question is legal or not, you are safer to not to ask the question until you can do more research.
-Review your city and state laws regarding questions you may not ask on an interview.
-For example, New York City, San Francisco, Philadelphia, and Massachusetts are just some of the cities and states that bans employers from asking job candidates about their salary history in interviews.
+If you are unsure whether a question is legal or not, you are safer to not ask the question until you can do more research.
+Furthermore, review your city and state laws regarding questions you may not ask as well.
+For example, some cities and states ban employers from asking job candidates about their salary history in interviews.

 Recruiting can be difficult if you don’t have a structured plan in place.
 Take some time and develop a process that works best for your small business.
-If you do that, you may find yourself with a team of A-Players as your employees.
+If you do that, you may find yourself with a team of A-Players.